Inside the Azure Onboarding Script

 echo "Assign a role to the [$TARGET_RESOURCE]: [$role]"

-echo "The onboarding process has failed — please ensure you have the required permissions"
+echo "The onboarding process has failed — please review the error message above for details and verify your Azure configuration or permissions"

 exit 1